 An essay describing work experience and career goals and;

-A cumulative undergraduate grade point average of 3.0 or better on a 4.0 system is required.
-The Graduate Record Exam (GRE) or Graduate Management Admissions Test (GMAT) is not required, but may be requested if the applicant's GPA is below 3.0.
+A cumulative undergraduate grade point average of 3.0 or better on a 4.0 system is required as well as foundational knowledge of anatomy and physiology, pathophysiology, medical terminology, and pharmacotherapeutics.
 All prerequisite course work must be completed with a grade of "C" or above.

 Credit toward the degree or certificate will be given for courses with a grade of "C" or better; students are expected to maintain a minimum cumulative grade point average of 3.0.
 A maximum of six graduate semester credits may be transferred from another college or university if approved by The College of St. Scholastica.
-The Master's degree program and each of the certificate programs must be completed within seven years.
-Credits more than seven years old as of the date of graduation will not count toward the degree or certificate completion.
+The Master's degree program must be completed within seven years.
+Credits more than seven years old as of the date of graduation will not count toward the degree completion.

 The MS in HIM Program prepares and challenges students to: